Guest Post by Willis Eschenbach

 What’s wrong is that people misunderstand hydrogen.
-Hydrogen is not an energy source.
+Unlike say propane or methane, hydrogen is not an energy source.
 There are no hydrogen mines.
-You can’t go out and drill somewhere into a deposit of hydrogen and bring it back home to burn.
+You can’t go out and drill somewhere into a deposit of pure hydrogen and bring it back home to burn.

-And why can’t we mine hydrogen and bring it home and burn it to power our cars?
+And why can’t we mine or drill for hydrogen and bring it home and burn it to power our cars?

 The reason we can’t mine and burn hydrogen is simple … it’s all been burnt already.
 The nerve of nature!
 I mean, people are always warning that we’ll burn up all the fossil fuels, and now we find out that nature has already gone rogue on us and burned up all the hydrogen …

 Most of the burnt hydrogen we call “the ocean”.
-Another bunch of it is in the form of hydrocarbons such as propane and natural gas.
-But there’s none of it that is available for drilling or mining, it’s all bound up in other compounds.
-And as a result, hydrogen is not a source of energy, it is merely a way to transport energy from Point A to Point B.
+Another bunch of burned hydrogen we call ice and rain and rivers and lakes.
+But there’s no hydrogen that is available for drilling or mining—it’s all bound up in other compounds.
+And as a result, hydrogen is not a source of energy—it is merely a way to transport energy from Point A to Point B.